Seasons With Chorale: 14

 Where else do you teach/gig/conduct/sing/perform?

-Cantor at St. Michaels Episcopal Church in Studio City; soloist for Beverly Hills 1st Church of Christ, Scientist and Hope Lutheran, Hollywood; Quartet bass (sub) for Temple Israel of Hollywood; Narrator/Reverend in Zimbe - (2012 & 2016) Los Robles Master Chorale, Lesley Leighton conductor; had the honor of singing the national anthem at a Lakers Game center court a cappella.
+Cantor at St. Michaels Episcopal Church in Studio City; soloist for Beverly Hills 1st Church of Christ, Scientist and Hope Lutheran, Hollywood; High Holiday Ensemble for Temple Israel of Hollywood; Narrator/Reverend in Zimbe - (2012 & 2016) Los Robles Master Chorale, Lesley Leighton conductor.
+Sang the National Anthem at a Lakers Game center court a cappella.
+Singing with the Santa Monica Symphony in January (2019).

 Some exquisite LA Master Chorale recordings out there.
 I had the pleasure of working on the Górecki - Miserere, 50th Season Celebration, Festival of Carols and the Verdi Requiem DVD w/ Gustavo Dudamel conducting.
-As an actor I've recently appeared on Ray Donovan as Dr. Harris Witlin in a scene with Liev Schreiber.
-Had a blast working on one of the final episodes of Rizzoli & Isles.
-Look for me in the new PIxL MOW, A Moving Romance, starring Keegan Allan & Ambry Childers.
-As a film score vocalist I've sung on over a dozen scores including: Sing, Secret Life of Pets, Minions, Godzilla, Despicable Me 2, Avatar, X-Men: Wolverine; Had a blast performing in Kobe Bryant's epic Nike - Conductor spot; as the angry dad in the Piston jersey. https://youtu.be/qQYz0I5dE_A
+As an actor I've worked on dozens of top rated TV dramas and comedies.
+Everybody Loves Raymond was my first, and most recently appeared on Ray Donovan as Dr. Harris Witlin in a scene with Liev Schreiber.
+As a film score vocalist I've sung on over 2 dozen scores including: La La Land, Star Wars, Jumanji, Sing, Secret Life of Pets, Minions, Godzilla, Despicable Me 2, Avatar, X-Men: Wolverine; Had a blast performing in Kobe Bryant's epic Nike - Conductor spot; as the angry dad in the Piston jersey. https://youtu.be/qQYz0I5dE_A

 Highlights of your musical career: